remmel/remmel.github.io_/_posts/2016-12-18-personnalized-video-game.md

   * add custom pictures
   * add special messages

-<span style="font-size: 16px;">The idea came when looking for a original way to offer a gift to my girlfriend : she had to finish the game to get the message indicating where was hidden the gift.</span>
+The idea came when looking for a original way to offer a gift to my girlfriend : she had to finish the game to get the message indicating where was hidden the gift.

 In order to have quickly a product to sell, I used :